 This course is an introduction on instructing patients in proper oral hygiene covering the importance of health histories, and vital signs.
 The specialty covered is periodontics.
-In the lab, students are introduced to alginate impressions preparation of study models and bite registration.
-Other lab procedures include instruction in coronal polishing, impressions, preparation, fluoride treatments, and management of hazardous materials and infection control.
+Other lab procedures include instruction in coronal polishing, impressions, fluoride treatments, bite registration, and management of hazardous materials and infection control.
+The course also helps students prepare for First Aid, BMW, and Registered Dental Assistant (RDA) certification requirements.
 Prerequisites: None